-UK -Tuition fee and maintenance ?
-No Tuition fee loan is equal to the amount of the tuition fees.
-Maintenance loan depends on the place of residence and in which year of the course the student is.
-For instance, for students in London 7,086 euros (GBP 6, 170), elsewhere 5, 059 euros (GBP 4, 405), living with parents 3, 922 euros (GBP 3,415) in the 2006/07 academic year. - Tuition fee loan is not means-tested but maintenance loan has a part which is means- tested (means-tested on parents' income) -Only satisfactory economic progress is required -Repayment starts in April following the completion of a degree -Repayment continues until complete - Debt is written off if the borrower left the course 25 years ago, becomes permanently disabled or dies. - Interest rate is linked to the inflation and is adjusted each year in line with the Retail Price Index. -Subsidised loans -Repayment is income-contingent - Repayment is 9 % of the earnings and starts when the student is earning above a threshold - 17, 227 euros (GBP 15,000) in 2006.
-Netherlands - Tuition fee loan is equal to the amount of tuition fee.
-Additional loan is up to EUR 279.69 Yes Yes but students need t per month in the 2008/09 academic year.
-The non-awarded amount of the Supplementary comply with some Grant can be borrowed. residential conditions -Universal loans -Only satisfactory academic progress is required Available to foreign students but they need to show some residency requirements - Age of the borrower must be 34 or below and must have started studies before age 30. -2 years of grace period -Average repayment period of 15 years -Interest rates are fixed for a period of 5 years starting from the year of graduation.
-Afterwards they are updated every 5 years by the IB-Groep. -Subsidised loans Conventional-type.
-Monthly repayments depend on the initial debt and the interest rate. -Remaining debt is written off after 15 years Sweden - Both tuition fee and maintenance -Yes -Yes 131 EUROS (SEK 1, 230) per week.
-Additional loans are available for extra costs or for students above age 25 and who has worked before -Means-tested loans on students' own income -Only satisfactory academic progress is required -Available for non-nationals - Financial assistance is available for 240 weeks and until the student turns to 54.
+UK -Tuition fee and maintenance Tuition fee loan is equal to the amount of the tuition fees.
+Maintenance loan depends on ?
+No the place of residence and in which year of the course the student is.
+For instance, for students in London 7,086 euros (GBP 6, 170), elsewhere 5, 059 euros (GBP 4, 405), living With parents 3, 922 euros (GBP 3,415) in the 2006/07 academic year. - ruilion ree roan is not means-rested but maintenance roan has a part which is means- tested (means tested on parents' income) -Only satisfactory economic progress is required -Repayment starts in April following the completion of a degree -Repayment continues until complete - Debt is written off if the borrower left the course 25 years ago, becomes permanently disabled or dies. - Interest rate is linked to the inflation and is adjusted each year in line with the Retail Price Index. -Subsidised loans -Repayment is income-contingent - Repayment is 9 % of the earnings and starts when the student is earning above a Nothorlanda Infeshold - 17, 227 euros (GBP 15,000) In 2006.
+Vaa Vee but students need to Nethenanus - Tullion ree roan is equal to the amount of tullion ree.
+Adultional roan is up to EUR 279.09 res res but students need to Grant can be borrowed residential conditions -Universal loans -Only satisfactory academic progress is required -Available to foreign students but they need to show some residency requirements - Age of the borrower must be 34 or below and must have started studies before age 30. -2 years of grace period -Average repayment period of 15 years -Interest rates are fixed for a period of 5 years starting from the year of graduation.
+Afterwards they are updated every 5 years by the IB-Groep. -Subsidised loans - Conventional-type.
+Monthly repayments depend on the initial debt and the interest rate.
+Sweden -Remaining debits written on alter 15 years Vac Vac Sweuen - DUIT WILLITTEE AND MAINTENANCE 121 ELIDOS (SEK 1, 220) nor wook.
+Additional loans are available for extra costs or for -162 -165 students above age 25 and who has worked before -Means-tested loans on students' own income -Only satisfactory academic progress is required -Available for non-nationals - Financial assistance is available for 240 weeks and until the student turns to 54.
 Eligibility for a loan is limited starting from the year the student becomes 45. -6 months grace period